tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

   `style-loader` doesn't support generating CSS source map at all - use `MiniCssExtractPlugin` instead.

+  still `MiniCssExtractPlugin` doesn't support HMR yet - so use `style-loader` in development mode.

 - `devtool` Webpack option

   `devtool` option has effect on generating CSS source map in development